dtnewman/modified_golang_compiler/README.md

 3) <b>go run -gcflags '-unused_pkgs' test.go</b> will ignore errors for unused imported packages

 4) <b>go run -gcflags '-unused_pkgs -unused_vars' test.go</b> will ignore errors for both unused imported packages and unused variables

+This code uses the same license as the Go code which I pull from, which can be found in the "Go" folder of this repository.